datacarpentry/rr-organization1/01-file-organization-instructors.md

   - Tagline: Accelerating scientific progress through reproducible science.
 - Show best practices or *better practices*

+## Possible Activities
 1. Use information from the introductory group conversation where students are invited to share their file management choices, successes and failures.
   * If a list of issues was made, ask for how they solved these, or are planning to solve. (what methods, what software)?
   * You may need to share an experience of your own if they are reluctant, to get started.
   2. Consider the time needed for this presentation.
 If you do activity, do consider what slides you can skip as you go through this presentation.

 ## From the slides:
 ### Key Points